 What to Do After a Hit and Run Accident in Tampa

 The first thing you should do when finding yourself in a hit-and-run accident is to make sure you are safe from additional harm.
 Move your car off the road to avoid a secondary crash if it is safe to do so.
 Then:

 - Call 911.
 The sooner law enforcement and EMS get to the scene, the better.
 An officer can begin to investigate the case, redirect traffic, and get witness statements.
 If anyone is injured, the EMS first responders can get people to the hospital as quickly as possible.

 - Take pictures.
 If possible, take photographs of the fleeing vehicle, but do not put yourself in harm’s way just to get a picture.
 Take photos of the accident scene, the damage to your car, any skid marks, traffic control devices, and signs.
 Take photos of any pieces of the other vehicle that fell off the fleeing vehicle.
-It might be possible to identify the car based upon the missing parts.
+It might be possible to identify the car based on the missing parts.

 - Document everything.
 If you could not get pictures of the fleeing car or truck, immediately write down any details you can remember about it.
 The sooner you write this information down, the more accurate it will be.
 Record the make, model, and color of the vehicle.
 Take note of any security cameras that might have recorded the crash.
 Cameras on stoplights or security cameras on nearby businesses or homes may have recorded the fleeing vehicle.

 - Call a hit-and-run attorney.
 Hiring a lawyer immediately could make a significant difference in your case.
 Your lawyer could work with law enforcement to locate the at-fault driver and hold them accountable.
 If the police do not apprehend the driver, an attorney can assist you with seeking compensation from your own insurance policy.